diyaaalobaidy/HOW2DOs/Github webhooks.md

 		proxy_pass http://localhost:9000;
 	}
 }
-## You can add ssl certificate, (https://github.com/diyaaalobaidy/HOW2DOs/blob/main/Deploy%20on%20nginx.md)[can be found here]
+## You can add ssl certificate, [can be found here](https://github.com/diyaaalobaidy/HOW2DOs/blob/main/Deploy%20on%20nginx.md)